Are you an artist?

 8. You see and feel things differently as an artist

 While your friends are reading titles of books, you’re busy flipping through them to grasp all the illustrations, layout and fonts.
 You find yourself constantly looking at illustrations or comics on Instagram.

 When your friends are commenting on someone’s choice of wardrobe, you’re secretly admiring the person for being a unique individual.

 You are able to shift from joy to sadness in a jiffy.
 You feel adverse emotions all at once.
 You’re able to put yourself in another person’s shoes easily.

 This is a beautiful gift you possess because you’re able to connect with people and you’re sensitive to your environment.

-The thrills and joys of starting a new project is like no other.
+The thrills and joys of starting a new project are like no other.
 You have a rush of ideas that you have a hard time sorting out.
 You initially charge at your project with excitement and happiness.
 And when you’re nearly 50% done, you have to muster all the inspiration and perseverance you possibly can collect to follow it through.

 Your brain and fingers itch to start something new and get back to your current project later.
 I fight this battle every day.

 I know how exciting and frustrating it can be to start and finish something.
 Trust me, you’re not alone.